 We are very selective when representing clients who wish to petition on the basis of a relationship as an immediate relative.
 Personalized service and individual attention is key to processing immediate relative petitions.
 We work with clients to ensure family unity is preserved and the best interest of the immigrating relative is served during the petitioning process.
-Call us at (203) 416-5300 for an appointment, or email us.
+Contact Us for more information.

 It is important to understand that the principal objective of the Immigration and Nationality Act is “Family Unity.”
 High priority is assigned to this very important objective and family members of United States citizens and Permanent Residents are treated with special consideration.
 In fact, no numerical limitations are placed on the immigration of immediate relatives of U.S. citizens.
 “Immediate Relatives,” include spouses and children of U.S. citizens, parents of adult U.S. citizens, and certain widows and widowers of deceased citizens and their children.

 People who want to become immigrants are classified into categories based on a ‘preference’ system.
 The immediate relatives of U.S. citizens, which includes parents, spouses and unmarried children under the age of 21, do not have to wait for an immigrant visa number to become available once the visa petition filed for them is approved by the USCIS.
 An immigrant visa number will be immediately available for immediate relatives of U.S. citizens.
 The relatives in the remaining categories must wait for an immigrant visa number to become available according to the following preferences:

 |First Preference:||Unmarried, adult [21 years of age or older] sons and daughters of U.S. citizens.|

 |Second Preference:||Spouses of lawful permanent residents, their unmarried children [under 21], and the unmarried sons and daughters of lawful permanent residents.|

 |Third Preference:||Married sons and daughters of U.S. citizens.|